Cloud-CV/GSoC-Ideas/_posts/2015-12-12-project-ide.markdown

 github: https://github.com/Cloud-CV/IDE
 description: |
 ---
-Fabrik, earlier known as IDE, provides a simple drag and drop interface to collaboratively build and configure deep neural networks online.
+**Fabrik** (previously called IDE) is an online collaborative platform to build, visualize and train deep learning models by a simple drag-and-drop approach.
+It allow researchers to collaboratively develop and debug models using a web GUI that allows importing, editing and exporting networks from widely popular frameworks like Caffe and Keras.